sahil4083/sahil4083/README.md

 - 👋 Hi, I’m @sahil4083
-- 👀 I’m interested in makeing the front end
+- 👀 I’m interested in making the front end
 - 🌱 I’m currently learning js,react js and angular js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me